-Each year children suffer serious injury or death in car accidents.
+Each year, many children suffer serious injury or death in car accidents.
 Children need special protection when traveling in motor vehicles and many of these injuries can be prevented by the correct use of child safety seats.
 It is estimated that 80-90% of child safety seats are improperly installed.
 The best car seat is one that fits the child and the vehicle, and one that is easy to install and is used every time the child is in the car.

 A close call…